 If you’re up on Texas geography, you’ll know that Houston is right on the Gulf of Mexico.
 Four major bayous (slow-moving rivers or estuaries) run through the city.
 In fact, the proximity to water has played a major role in Houston’s founding and its importance in the South’s economy.
 Houston is a major port city, which makes it a commercial hub, and historically it had an important ship-building industry.
 Houston is a great place for those into kayaking, coastal fishing and sailing, day trips to the nearby beach, etc.

 The summers can be hot and humid.
 The winters are mild.

 In the summer, highs average in the nineties, but can climb well into the hundreds.
 Humidity routinely climbs over 90%.
 Annually, the city has an average of over 100 days of precipitation.
 Fortunately, summer evenings bring a lot of relief to those who’ve been hiding indoors for the day.
 And on the flipside, highs in the middle of winter tend to hover in the 60s (something transplants from up north will probably appreciate).

 The population skews young.

 While the city boasts perks for residents of all ages, Houston is one of the country’s youngest cities, with a median age of thirty-three.
-For this reason, many of Houston’s businesses cater to residents in the 20s and 30s.
 In the city, you’ll find a vibrant nightlife and happening social scene, with a host of trendy coffee shops, nightclubs, bars, and music venues.
 This means if you’re younger, you’ll likely find many coworkers and neighbors around your age.

 Living close-in is worth the expense.